 Radiation Health and Safety Advisory Council

-The Radiation Health and Safety Advisory Council (Council) did not meet during this quarter.
-The terms of seven members of the Council, including the Chair, expired on 30 June 2018.
+The Radiation Health and Safety Advisory Council (the Council) did not meet during the quarter.

 The Council did not provide any reports to the CEO during this quarter.